 Non-employee or non-executive compensation should ideally be paid via a cash salary.
-In the event that a company elects to grant shares to non-executives as part of the fee these should not be in the form of stock options or with links to specific performance conditions, and such shares should vest immediately, in order to maintain the independence and objectivity of the recipient.
+In the event that a company elects to grant shares, to non-executives as part of the fee, such awards should not be linked to specific performance conditions, and ideally such shares should vest immediately, in order to maintain the independence and objectivity of the recipient.